-Bosnia and Herzegovina: Comsar Energy asks for TPP Ugljevik 3 capacity increase26.
-February 2020. / SEE Energy News
+Bosnia and Herzegovina: Comsar Energy asks for TPP Ugljevik 3 capacity increase, SEE Energy News

 Russian company Comsar Energy asks the Government of the Republic of Srpska (RS) to increase the installed capacity of the future thermal power plant Ugljevik 3 from 600 to 700 MW and to approve the new environmental impact study for the purpose of obtaining the environmental permit.